omega8cc/boa/docs/PX0-XTRIM.md

-`xoct proxy --repair --retarget`); no expired certificate behind a retained HTTPS vhost; every `server_name` serving through the target AND through the proxy relay (redirects accepted — SSL-Required sites answer 301 on port 80); ssh to the target working; and, for every database about to be dropped, the TARGET holding a populated schema of that name plus at least one real (non-proxy) vhost — which is what stops a proxy chain being mistaken for a target.
+`xoct proxy --repair --retarget`); no expired certificate behind a retained HTTPS vhost; every `server_name` serving through the target AND through the proxy relay (redirects accepted — SSL-Required sites answer 301 on port 80); ssh to the target working; and, for every CLIENT database about to be dropped, the TARGET holding a populated schema of that name plus at least one real (non-proxy) vhost — which is what stops a proxy chain being mistaken for a target.
+The account's OWN panel and dedicated site are the deliberate exception: an xoct target builds those named for ITS host, never the source's, so a name match would refuse every migrated source.
+They are proved instead by a live account of the same number on the target (account tree, `log/cores.txt` and hostmaster alias all present).
+Stage B re-proves with the SAME classification between dump and drop — an earlier mismatch there aborted every shrink after the dumps had already been taken.
 The SQL endpoint must be this box's own server.

 ## What the stages do